 The best way to check the temperature of your aquarium water is to use an aquarium thermometer.

-These are simple and inexpensive little devices designed to measure aquarium water temperature.
+These are simple and inexpensive little devices designed to measure aquarium water temperatures.
 You may also opt to get an aquarium heater with a built in thermometer.

 What Temperature Is Too Cold For Goldfish?

-Generally speaking, your average goldfish should live in water no cooler than 65 degrees Fahrenheit, although as mentioned above, some specific species of goldfish can handle water as cool as 60 degrees.
+Generally speaking, your average fancy goldfish need water no cooler than 65 degrees Fahrenheit, although as mentioned above, some specific species of goldfish can handle water as cool as 60 degrees.

 Which Types of Goldfish Need a Heater?

-There are several types of goldfish which do need a heater to be happy and healthy.
+There are several types of fancy goldfish that require a heater to be happy and healthy.
 These mainly include fancy goldfish types.

-Some of the most common types of goldfish that need a heater include;
+Some of the most common types of fancy goldfish that require a heater include;

 - Pom Pom.